What is CPD Engineers Australia?

 • It is not necessary to attach certificates for courses or events participated in.

-Note: CPD should also include tasks performed and must include certifications too.
+Note: CPD should also include tasks performed and must include certifications as well.
 You can always Contact Us if you are confused and need a helping hand.

 CPD Engineers Australia – Types and Conditions